Tips and Tricks for Metal Earth Models

 It turns out that building these kits is a bit more involved than that.
 Tweezers are just the beginning.

 As you go through these kits, you'll likely run into a bunch of problem spots.
 These models are enjoyable and quite nice to look at.
 It would be a shame to give up in frustration when having a few good tools, and knowing good techniques will make it so much easier.

 - Helpful tools

 Tools for Metal Earth Models

 I'll go through the tools with a little commentary.
 There will be more on using specific tools in the other sections.
-First, the basics that I recommend you start with:
+First, there are a few basics that I recommend you start with.

 - Tweezers: The package is right about these.
 Tweezers are indispensable throughout the build.
 I like having two, one with a straight edge and one with a slanted edge.
 If you only want one, the slanted edge is more versatile.

 - Needle Nose Pliers: Another multi-purpose tool to use throughout the build.

 - Flush Cutters: These will cut an edge perfectly even.

 Now for some more tools that aren't strictly necessary—but are handy to have.